CyberFlameGO/svnpython/Doc/distutils/builtdist.rst

 If you have a pure module distribution (only containing pure Python modules and packages), the resulting installer will be version independent and have a name like :file:`foo-1.0.win32.exe`.
-These installers can even be created on Unix platforms or Mac OS X.
+These installers can even be created on Unix or Mac OS platforms.

 If you have a non-pure distribution, the extensions can only be created on a Windows platform, and will be Python version dependent.
 The installer filename